wendell916/FortiOS/README.md

 *  Wan interface- Internet provided by the isp

 # Configuring of interfaces via cli
-We are going to configure the interfaces of the lan interface on port 1 and configure the wan interface on port 2,Use the following commands to edit them successfully
+We are going to configure the interfaces of the wan interface on port 1 and configure the lan interface on port 2,Use the following commands to edit them successfully
 ```````````
 config system interface -This get into the interfaces of the FortiOS
 edit port1
 set mode dhcp
+set role wan
+set alias wendellWAN
+set allowaccess https ssh ping

+To verify your configuration use the command show
+enter command next
+edit port2
+set mode static
 set role lan
 set alias wendellLAN
 set allowaccess https ssh ping

-To verify your configuration use the command show
+set ip  "your-default gateway of your internal network" eg. 192.168.200.1/24